onflow/cadence-lang.org/versioned_docs/version-1.0/tutorial/03-resources.md

 The `prepare` phase is the only place that has access to the signing accounts, via [account references (`&Account`)](../language/accounts/index.mdx).
 Account references have access to many different methods that are used to interact with account, e.g., the account's storage.
+In this case, the transaction uses `auth(SaveValue) &Account`.
+This means that it is an account object that has the `SaveValue` authorization entitlement, which means that this transaction can't do anything with the &Account object besides saving values to storage.
 You can see the documentation for all of these in the [account section of the language reference](../language/accounts/index.mdx).
 In this tutorial, we'll be using account functions to save to and load from account storage (`/storage/`).